EUginius: Server locations and service

-The database and web servers are located in Germany and are mirrored on servers in the Netherlands.
+The database and web servers are located in Germany.
 Further development and troubleshooting are decided jointly by the cooperation partners.

 Partnerships

 Since 2018, there have also been partnerships with the Institute of Plant Breeding and Acclimatization (Instytut Hodowli i Aklimatyzacji Roślin – IHAR, based in Blonie, Poland), the Austrian Agency for Health and Food Safety (AGES, based in Vienna, Austria) and the Experimental ZooProphylactic Institute of Lazio and Tuscany (Istituto Zooprofilattico Sperimentale – IZS, based in Rome, Italy).

-Beyond that, EUginius uses the element thesaurus GMO-GET1 (GMO Genetic Element Thesaurus) developed in collaboration with the Biosafety Clearing House (BCH, Montreal, Canada).
+Beyond that, EUginius uses the element thesaurus GMO-GET (GMO Genetic Element Thesaurus) developed in collaboration with the Biosafety Clearing House (BCH, Montreal, Canada).

 Outlook

 EUginius is continuously maintained and further developed.
 In this way, the work of the control laboratories using EUginius is supported in a timely manner.
 The adaptation of the contents and their provision (e.g. information on organisms developed by NBTs and sequencing information) is carried out on an ongoing basis.
-The renewal of the module for accessing GMO authorisation applications is under development.
-Finally, an optimisation of the design to improve usability and make navigation more intuitive is planned (2023 – 2024).
+An update of the module for accessing GMO authorisation applications was released in 2023.